Spontaneous Conformal Symmetry Breaking and Quantum Quadratic Gravity: BRST quantization

 where ${\bm p}$ stands for the three-dimensional spatial part of the four-momentum $p^\alpha$.
 Here, the plane wave functions $f_{\bm p}(x,m)$ and $g_{\bm p}(x,m)$ are solutions to the first and second order d'Alembert equations in the following sense.

 The operator $\osc{\Phi}{f}^{\text{as}}({\bm p})$ in (\ref{PhiDecomp}) represents the fundamental simple-pole oscillator associated with the Heisenberg field $\Phi(x)$, where the superscript ``as'' stands for ``in'' or ``out'' depending on which limit is taken.
-The dipole oscillators (indicated with the double hat) are non-zero if the associated field's propagator contains a dipole which is not the case for the present theory in the gauge defined by (\ref{nldiffcon} -- \ref{nlscalarcon}, \ref{Feyngauge}).
-These dipole oscillators are not independent DOFs, but rather functions of the fundamental oscillators and must be solved for using the EOMs.
-These fundamental oscillators are products of annihilation(creation) operators and polarization tensors, which are non-trivial when $\Phi(x)$ corresponds to a field carrying space-time indices.
+These fundamental oscillators are products of annihilation(creation) operators and polarization tensors, which are non-trivial when $\Phi(x)$ is a field carrying space-time indices.
+The dipole oscillators (indicated with the double hat) are not independent DOFs, but rather functions of the fundamental oscillators that must be solved for using the EOMs.
+They are only non-zero if the associated field's propagator contains a dipole, which is not the case for the present theory in the gauge defined by (\ref{nldiffcon} -- \ref{nlscalarcon}, \ref{Feyngauge}).